 An HR professional requires a combination of soft and hard skills.
 Individuals with emotional intelligence can work and adapt to different team environments and find straightforward solutions to otherwise problematic situations, alongside the technical knowledge of processes that enable them to perform various activities.
 However, with HR's remit broadening means more roles and responsibilities on their shoulders.

 The article, therefore, will look at the inherent skills that are necessary for a successful HR team and professional.
-In addition, we will explore how these skills can impact the daily functions of HR, thus helping them to fulfil their vital organizational role.
+In addition, we will explore how these skills can impact the daily functions of HR, thus helping them to fulfill their vital organizational role.
 We will look at the following skills: